 In the introduction remarks and brief about WCBA- KP, Baseline Survey, Dr. Usman Mustafa, TL informed workshop participants.
-Dr. Mansab Ali, Irrigation Agronomist enriched participants with "Land Utilization and Agriculture terminology".
-Whereas Mr. Muhammad Afzal Hayat, Social and Gender Specialist, enriched participant Gender Role in WCBA - KP.
-The two days' training cum workshop schedule is attached at Annexure E.
+Dr. Mansab Ali, Irrigation Agronomist enriched participants with "Land Utilization and Agriculture terminology" whereas Mr. Muhammad Afzal Hayat, Social and Gender Specialist, enriched participant Gender Role in WCBA - KP.
+The second session of these three days' training cum workshop schedule is attached at Annexure G.

-Similarly, first review of questionnaire has been completed as well.
-A mock exercise for all trainees will be arranged in September prior to sending them in the field for Baseline Survey and Monitoring Evaluation.
-The pictures of the activities are placed at Figures 5.3 to 5.5.
+Similarly, second review of questionnaire has been completed as well.
+A mock exercise for all trainees was arranged prior to sending them in the field for Baseline Survey and Monitoring Evaluation.
+The pictures of the activities are placed at Figures 5.5 to 5.8.